openframeworks/ofBook/chapters/cplusplus_basics/chapter.md

 ###What's with the # ?

 It's a whole story, but worth understanding conceptually.
-The include statement is not really C++ code (notice the absence of semi-colon).
+The include statement is not really C++ code (notice the absence of semicolon).
 It is part of a completely separate compiler pass called *preprocessor*.
 It happens before your actual programmatic instructions are dealt with.
 They are like instructions for the code compiler, as opposed to instructions for the computer to run after the compile.
 Using a pound/hash symbol before these *preprocessor directives*, one can clearly spot them in the file, and for good reason too.
 They should be seen as a different language, mixed in with the real C++ code.
 There aren't many C++ preprocessor directives — they are mostly concerned with herding other code.
 Here are some you might see.

 `#define`
 `#elif`